Skip to main content

 note

-RMS mandates are regular electronic debit orders and thus, are disputable given that an authorised agreement does not exist between you and the customer
+• RM mandates are similar to regular electronic debit orders and thus, are disputable given that an authorised agreement does not exist between you and the customer.